Balancing performance and culture at work

 In companies with a much larger size, things are different.

-One of my customers reminded me that in organisations like his, people tend to operate like those 后宫妃嫔 with “everyone trying to 争宠 (win favour)” and sometimes each department does not talk to each other”.
+One of my customers reminded me that in his organization, some leaders tend to operate like those 后宫妃嫔 with “everyone trying to 争宠 (win favour)”.

 Subscribe to keep reading